No Para: Recording and composition

-The song is set in the time signature of common time, with a very fast tempo of 176 beats per minute.
-It is composed in the key of Fm and has a basic sequence of C–Fm–D–Hm as its chord progression.
+The song is set in common time with a very fast tempo of 176 beats per minute.
+It is composed in the key of Fm and follows a chord progression of C–Fm–D–Bm.
+It features an Afro-Peruvian cajón, played by Miguel Ballumbrosio.
+The multifaceted vocal passages form the foundation of the track and the song's dark atmosphere is enhanced by minimalist and tribal electronics.